aplater/soc2-compliance/policies/encryption.md

 a.
 This policy applies to all systems, equipment, facilities and information within the scope of the organization’s information security program.

 a.
-All employees, contractors, part-time and temporary workers, service providers, and those employed by others to perform work on behalf of the organization having to do with cryptographic systems, algorithms, or keying material are subject to this policy and must comply with it.
+All regular full-time, regular part-time, temporary and provisional employees, service providers, and those employed by others to perform work on behalf of the organization having to do with cryptographic systems, algorithms, or keying material are subject to this policy and must comply with it.

 # Background